Earth's rotation

 This increase in speed is thought to be due to various factors, including the complex motion of its molten core, oceans, and atmosphere, the effect of celestial bodies such as the Moon, and possibly climate change, which is causing the ice at Earth's poles to melt.
 The masses of ice account for the Earth's shape being that of an oblate spheroid, bulging around the equator.
 When these masses are reduced, the poles rebound from the loss of weight, and Earth becomes more spherical, which has the effect of bringing mass closer to its centre of gravity.
-Conservation of angular momentum dictates that a mass distributed more closely around its centre of gravity spins faster. the Earth's rotation speed is approximately 1,670 km/h at the equator, but it decreases with latitude, becoming zero at the poles.
-This is because the circumference of the Earth is widest at the equator and shrinks towards the poles.
-The speed at any given latitude can be calculated by multiplying the equatorial speed by the cosine of the latitude: at the equator, the speed is about 1670 km/h, calculated by dividing the Earth's equatorial circumference (approximately 40075 km) by the length of a sidereal day (approximately 23.93 hours).
-At mid-latitudes the speed decreases - for example, at 45 degrees latitude, the speed is roughly 1,180 km/h - (1670 cos (45°)).
-At the poles the speed is effectively zero, as there is no distance to cover in a full rotation.
+Conservation of angular momentum dictates that a mass distributed more closely around its centre of gravity spins faster.

+Earth's rotational speed is about 1,674.7 km/h at the equator, but it decreases with latitude, becoming zero at the poles.
+This is because Earth's circumference is greatest along the equator and the shortest through the poles.
+The speed at any given latitude can be calculated by multiplying the equatorial speed by the cosine of the latitude.
+At the equator, the speed is about 1674.7 km/h, calculated by dividing Earth's equatorial circumference (c.
+40075 km) by the length of a sidereal day (c.
+23.93 hours).
+At middle latitudes, the speed decreases; for example, at 45° latitude, the speed is roughly 1,184.2 km/h (1674.7 cos (45°)).
+At the poles, the speed is effectively zero, as no distance there covers in a full rotation.